jwend/prb-ui/README.md

-﻿**Install instructions for prasterblaster GUI desktop application for Ubuntu 12.04,or later, on x86_64 architecture.**
+﻿**Install instructions for prasterblaster GUI desktop application for Ubuntu 12.04, or later, on x86_64 architecture.**

 **Prepare Machine**